 Medical guidelines can be confusing for women keeping up with what they should be tested for, when and how often.
 It gets even more confusing when those guidelines change, which is the case with Pap smears and co-testing for HPV (human papillomavirus) for women over age 30.
 But these changes are a good thing because it means we’re making progress.

 Pap smears test for changes in cells in the cervix that can indicate cervical cancer and for abnormal cells and infections that can lead to cancer.
 HPV testing checks for presence of that viral infection (there are more than 100 types), which can be of the low-risk variety that may only cause genital warts or of the high-risk variety that can lead to cervical and other types of cancer.

 We used to recommend a Pap every year.
 When HPV co-testing became available several years ago, we recommended a co-test every three years.
-Now the new Pap guidelines suggest that if you are more than 30 years old and don’t have a strong history of abnormal Pap smears or cervical cancer, you can get a Pap with HPV testing every five years.
+Now the new Pap guidelines suggest that if you are more than 30 years old and don’t have a strong history of abnormal Pap smears or cervical cancer, you could get a Pap test every three years and the HPV test every five, or co-test every five years.

 The reason behind this change in frequency is that if you co-test the Pap smear with HPV testing and they are both negative, your risk of cervical cancer in the next five years approaches 0 percent.